-SOLUTION √ N ± Mass awareness and behavior change campaign for 1.4 billion Indians Workplaces for 370 million employed adults Schools for 205 million adolescents Public infrastructure upgrades for 1.4 billion Indians DESCRIPTION Launch media campaigns to fill knowledge gaps (e.g. role of MSPA).
+z N [≤] SOLUTION Mass awareness and behavior change campaign for all Indians Workplaces for 370 million employed adults Schools for 205 million adolescents Public all Ind DESCRIPTION Launch media campaigns to fill knowledge gaps (e.g. role of MSPA).
 Supplement media campaign with community-based interventions to: Kickstart a nation-wide movement Support sustained habits Build sporting culture, especially among groups that do not play Cultivate culture of activity at work for white-collar workers.
 Facilitate universal access to resources via employee wellness programmes.
 Mitigate harmful effects of occupational SAPA for blue-collar workers.
 Ensure schools meet guidelines and work towards creating active schools: Provide adequate sporting infrastructure through resource-sharing, external funding.
 Hire and empower physical trainers through training, exposure, and career progression.
 Implement programmes and competitions to incentivise SAPA.
 Apply a gender lens throughout to provide additional support to girls.
-Make existing public spaces conducive and safe for SAPA overall and for MSPA and active transit in particular.
-Focus on walkability and cyclability.
-Incorporate active design principles in future urban design.
-RATIONALE SAPA campaigns can have a direct impact on reducing sedentary behaviour and influencing physical activity uptake, showing immediate effect.
+Make and s and a walka Incor urbar RATIONALE SAPA campaigns can have a direct impact on reducing sedentary behaviour and influencing physical activity uptake, showing immediate effect.
 Targeted community-based interventions tailored for specific audiences and running for at least six months can effectively increase SAPA and health outcomes.
 Such programmes typically deliver 2-8x return on investment (ROI) for employers through increased focus and productivity, fewer workdays lost to ill health Ensure that all children, especially girls, meet at least the WHO guidelines.
 Build fundamental physical literacy skills for children's future.
 Spark enthusiasm for SAPA and build positive habits.
-Accessibility of public spaces and availability of (free-to-use) facilities/equipment is associated with up to 25% greater participation and an increase of up to 1 hour of activity per week for those who already participate.
-Insufficient safety is a key barrier that hinders women and girls from engaging in SAPA.
-STAKEHOLDERS Government for a national campaign and to promote/fund community campaigns Entrepreneurs and CSOs for design and delivery of community programmes Local and national influencers to support Employers to invest in policy changes Entrepreneurs to deliver specialist guidance and programmes Health insurance companies to provide discounts/incentives for employee health schemes Buy-in and push from school leadership and board National and state curriculum and training leaders to implement existing policies and to support/promote competitions CSOs and entrepreneurs to support resource-sharing solutions and to deliver training programmes Urban planners and designers to conduct infrastructure surveys and to improve design and opening hours of existing spaces Corporate sponsorships of public spaces to fund and maintain equipment and facilities Training institutions to include 'active design' in urban planning education
+Acce of (fr is ass partie of ac partie Insuf hinde SAPA STAKEHOLDERS Government for a national campaign and to promote/fund community campaigns Entrepreneurs and CSOs for design and delivery of community programmes Local and national influencers to support Employers to invest in policy changes Entrepreneurs to deliver specialist guidance and programmes Health insurance companies to provide discounts/incentives for employee health schemes Buy-in and push from school leadership and board National and state curriculum and training leaders to implement existing policies and to support/promote competitions CSOs and entrepreneurs to support resource-sharing solutions and to deliver training programmes Urba infras and c Corp fund Train in urb